Inflatable fishing kayaks are becoming more popular. Here is why, plus a look at the best inflatable fishing kayaks out there.

 In this buyer’s guide we want to tell you about the differences between these two kinds of fishing kayaks.
 We tell you what to pay attention to before buying an inflatable kayak.
 Afterwards we’ll show you some of the best inflatable fishing kayaks currently on the market.
 We’ll take a look at models for one person and also dive into 2 person inflatable fishing kayaks.
 These are often also called tandem inflatable fishing kayaks.

-Differences between Normal Fishing Kayaks and Inflatable Fishing Kayaks
+Normal Fishing Kayaks vs Inflatable Fishing Kayaks

 Thinking of inflatable fishing kayaks you might assume that they are much softer than a traditional fishing kayak.
 You will be able to tell the difference for sure, but just like with SUPs (stand up paddle boards) these inflatable ones have gotten so much better in recent years that you don’t have to worry about buying an inferior product.